 Yes!
 You do have the right to speak up for yourself at the hearing.
 And you should!
 If you don’t exercise your rights to speak against eviction, no one else at the hearing will do that for you.
 Nothing is guaranteed for either a landlord or a tenant.
 You might be able to ask the judge to allow you to stay in the house longer.
 Be prepared to pay rent to the new owner if the judge orders you to pay while you stay.

-Contact LARC for assistance with preparing for the hearing.
+Contact 603 Legal Aid for help with preparing for the hearing.
 Our toll-free phone# is: 1800-639-5290.
 You may also apply online to receive a callback by one of our housing advocates.

 What if I lose the eviction hearing?
 Will I have to leave my home the day of the hearing?